Adam Christing: Career

 Christing founded Clean Comedians in 1990. as a response to the rise in prominence of frequently profane comedians like Andrew Dice Clay and Howard Stern.
 By 1992, the group consisted of around 20 entertainers, including impersonator and fellow Biola University alumnus Steve Bridges.
 Members of the group primarily performed (and continue to perform) for corporate events, association gatherings, religious groups, educational and fundraising events.

 Christing was able to capitalize on the "clean and funny" image by releasing two books: Comedy Comes Clean in 1996 and Comedy Comes Clean 2 in 1997, both published by Three Rivers Press.

 In 2005, Christing turned his attention to self-help and life coaching by selling Clean Comedians and founding TheMeaningOfLife.com.
 The website offered various "empowerment" DVDs and life coaching sessions designed to help people engage in a spiritual "life transformation."
 The site also hosted a contest that awarded $10,000 to the entrant who could provide the "most profound" statement of the meaning of life in under 25 words.

-In 2008 Christing produced, wrote, and directed a mockumentary-style comedy film called Change Your Life!, starring Tony Plana.

-In 2012, Christing returned to the helm of Clean Comedians.
+In 2008, Christing produced, wrote, and directed a mockumentary-style comedy film called Change Your Life!, starring Tony Plana.
+In 2012, he returned to the helm of Clean Comedians.

 In 2013, he released Your Life Is A Joke: 12 Ways to Go from Ha Ha to AHA!, a humorous self-help book.

 Christing has been named among the top five "after-dinner" speakers in the United States and was profiled in a cover story of The Funny Paper, a magazine that showcases wholesome performing artists.
 He is often hired as a master of ceremonies for non-profit groups and companies like Johnson & Johnson, Choice Hotels, and The Ritz Carlton.
 Since making Change Your Life!, Christing has written and directed a historical documentary and a number of identity and parody videos for companies like HP and Insperity.
 He has given over 4,000 live speeches and performances throughout his career.